 The state of Arizona has many natural wonders.
 It has national forests and parks, including the Grand Canyon National Park, which is the location of the famed red-rock hills.
 Arizona abounds with natural attractions, with 128 lakes and five major rivers perfect for skiing, fishing, rafting, and other activities that beckon outdoor enthusiasts.

-So if you are looking at places to visit this year, plan your next boating adventure at one of Arizona’s great lakes.
+So, if you are looking for places to visit this year, plan your next boating adventure at one of Arizona’s great lakes.

-Location: Roosevelt Lake is approximately 80 miles northeast of the Phoenix metropolitan area.
+Location: Roosevelt Lake is approximately eighty miles northeast of the Phoenix metropolitan area.